yochaigal/cairn/wip/2e/core-rules.md

 ### Rounds

-Combat typically plays without strict time accounting.
 In a fight or circumstance where timing is helpful, use rounds to keep track of when something occurs.
 A **round** is roughly ten seconds of in-game time and is comprised of **turns**.

 ### Turns